AdithyaaRamesh/project-TRA370/README.md

 `option(BUILD_PYTHON_BINDINGS "Generate Python Bindings" OFF)` `option(BUILD_CPP_EXAMPLES "Generate C++ Examples" OFF)`

+4) Change the `address` in crazyflie object to match the address of your crazyflie.

 ## How to install and then compile:
 1) `git clone --recursive https://github.com/Rishikeshvishnu/project-TRA370.git`
 2) `mkdir build && cd build`